Textiles Industry in Hong Kong

 To comply with the global trend of green manufacturing, more textile corporations have adopted the bluesign® standard – one of the industry’s major voluntary standards for environmental sustainability.
 To be qualified, a corporation must reveal its chemical processes, dye compositions and relevant green workplace initiatives for scrutiny.
 Apart from the bluesign® standard, Global Organic Textile Standard (GOTS), the Oeko-Tex® Standard 100, Oeko-Tex® Standard 1000, Global Green Tag® and NSF Sustainability are other popular product labels that textile manufacturers used to show their environmental awareness.

-On 18 October 2005, the mainland and Hong Kong agreed to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
+On 18 October 2005, mainland China and Hong Kong agreed to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including textiles, tariff-free treatment starting from 1 January 2006.
+This allows tariff savings up to 15% (in-quota) or 40% (out-quota) as applicable to entries with Most-Favored Nation (MFN) status.
 According to the stipulated procedures, products which have no existing CEPA rules of origin will enjoy tariff-free treatment upon applications by local manufacturers and upon the CEPA rules of origin being agreed and met.
-But non-Hong Kong made textile products will remain subject to average tariff rates of 10-25% when entering the mainland.

-Details of CEPA tariff preference, including origin criteria, are available from the following hyperlink:
+Details of CEPA tariff preference, including origin criteria, are available from the following hyperlink here.

 General Trade Measures Affecting Exports of Textiles

-Despite the elimination of textile quotas among WTO members in 2005, the US and EU had subsequently imposed safeguard measures against imports from the Chinese mainland.
-Starting 1 January 2009, however, textile and clothing products originating in China no longer require any import licence or surveillance document before entering the EU.
-Meanwhile, textile and clothing shipments to the US made on or after 1 January 2009 are no longer subject to any quotas.
+Despite the elimination of textile quotas among WTO members in 2005, the US and EU had subsequently imposed safeguard measures against imports from the mainland.
+Starting 1 January 2009, however, textile and clothing products originating in mainland China no longer require any import licence or surveillance document before entering the EU.
+Meanwhile, almost all textile and clothing shipments (except cotton not carded/combed and cotton card strips) to the US made on or after 1 January 2009 are no longer subject to any quotas.

 Among various kinds of fibres, cotton remains the most preferred material for consumers in the apparel market.
+For instance, in the EU, cotton is the most popular fibre, accounting for around 43% of all fibre used in clothing purchased new in the market in 2015 in terms of volume.
 Cotton-rich apparel continues to attract European consumers, while consumers in China, India and Japan agree that cotton and cotton blend are the most comfortable, authentic and sustainable, compared to other man-made fibres.

 Technology and innovation will continue to be the buzzwords in the coming seasons.
 Fancy weaves and prints will give more flexibility in the choice of manufacturing processes, while digital prints, as well as artisanal decoration, will make textiles more malleable.
 Meanwhile, hand-crafted excellence, original visuals and exceptional handles will continue to be sought after, given consumers’ ever-growing appetite for uniqueness and distinctiveness.
 Solar-powered handbag made of a textile photovoltaic surface that powers a battery inside to charge a mobile phone and “climate costumes” that sense changes in carbon emission with light patterns using conductive thread and LEDs are just some examples of how technical textiles are shaping the future textiles industry.
 As wearable technologies are becoming more accessible, technical textiles are widely applied over a wide range of industries such as automobile, aerospace, architecture, healthcare and sports.
-Luminescent and heated garments as well as smart knee bandages are cases in point.
+Luminescent and heated garments, smart knee bandages, insect-repellent apparel and tuneable noise-reducing carpets are cases in point.

 Apart from rising green consciousness, product safety remains a major concern for consumers, not confining to developed markets, but emerging markets.
-For instance, a number of disqualified apparel fibres consisting of unsatisfactory levels of pH value, formaldehyde content and banned azo dyes have been reported on the Chinese mainland in recent years.
+For instance, a number of disqualified apparel fibres consisting of unsatisfactory levels of pH value, formaldehyde content and banned azo dyes have been reported in mainland China in recent years.
 In fact, Chinese consumers are increasingly in favour of foreign apparel brands, which usually guarantee product safety.
-Meanwhile, in traditional markets, for example, the EU’s Rapid Alert System for Non-Food Products (RAPEX) revealed that textiles, clothing and fashion items were the third most common product category notified (behind only toys and motor vehicles), representing 13% of the total number of notifications of dangerous products in 2016.
+Meanwhile, in traditional markets, for example, the EU’s Rapid Alert System for Non-Food Products (RAPEX) revealed that textiles, clothing and fashion items were the third most common product category notified (behind only toys and motor vehicles), representing 10% of the total number of notifications of dangerous products in 2018.

 Industry statistics refer to production in Hong Kong only.